Graduate and Professional Programs

 The EMBA uses senior faculty members, department chairs, deans, and industry leaders with years of real world experience as instructors.

-How many hours outside of class should I expect to spend on school?
+How many hours outside of the classroom should I expect to spend on EMBA coursework?

-Participants in Program 1 should expect to spend 10-15 hours a week on studies outside of class.
-Participants in Program 2 should expect to spend 20-30 hours.
+Executive MBA students in the Weeknight Program should expect to spend 10-15 hours per week outside of class, and students in the Weekend Program should expect to spend 20-30.
 This is inclusive of team meetings, homework, readings, etc.

 How do I find out more information about the programs?